Reach can help you to understand your rights at Scottish schools to feel supported, included, listened to and involved in decisions.

 Find out about your rights to support for learning + pupil participation.

-Get help to use your rights from My Rights, My Say.
+Get help to use your rights and talk to your school from My Rights, My Say.